Seiko Matsuda: Personal life

-In 1995, actor Jeff Nichols published a book titled "Kowareta Ai" (Broken Love) in Japanese with the help of a translator, in which he described the unhealthy and abusive love affair he had with Seiko between the years 1990–1993.
+In 1995, actor Jeff Nichols published a book titled Kowareta Ai (Broken Love) in Japanese with the help of a translator, in which he described the love affair he had with Seiko between the years 1990–1993.

-In 1997, while going through her first divorce, American dancer Christopher Conte, who used the stage name Alan Reed, published the book "Backstage of Seiko Matsuda" about the sexual harassment he suffered at her hands during their affair.

-In 1998, he sued Seiko for damages totaling 48 million yen—20 million yen for ailments, such as eczema, and loss of sleep.
-Alan also sued Seiko's agency, Fantic, for 28 million yen for not paying him for his songwriting work.
-Seiko was the first Japanese woman to be sued for sexual harassment in Japan.

 In 2000, shortly before Seiko's second divorce, rumors spread about her having an affair with her temporary musical collaborator Shinji Harada, who was also married at the time.
 However, both denied the allegations, stating that their relationship was strictly professional and "only for the music business".

+In 2012, Seiko married a university professor.
+They are still married as of March 2026.

 In 2013, Seiko was spotted with her daughter Sayaka at the funeral of Seiko's Sun Music director, Hideyoshi Aizawa.

 In 2016 and 2017, Seiko caused a stir in the Japanese entertainment industry when she modeled for the lingerie company, Triumph International.

 On 18 December 2021, Matsuda's only child and daughter, Sayaka Kanda, was found unconscious in the outer garden on the fourteenth floor of a hotel in Chūō ward, Sapporo.
 She was later pronounced dead at a hospital.
 The cause of death was determined to have been traumatic shock, with the Hokkaido Prefectural Police suspecting that Kanda committed suicide by jumping from an upper floor of the hotel.

 On 16 October 2023, news websites reported that Matsuda donated over 10 million yen (66k dollars) to her hometown Fukuoka, which was affected by heavy rains in July of the same year.